 Once part of the Camp Simms Military Reservation, these woods also conceal the ghostly remains of a World War II-era shooting range.
 More recent human structures, on the parkway’s borders, are United Medical Center and THEARC, a focal point for youth programs in Ward 8.

-West of 13th Street, landscaped Oxon Run Park encompasses fields, picnic areas, sport facilities and a recently rebuilt bike trail.
+West of 13th Street, landscaped Oxon Run Park encompasses fields, picnic areas, sports facilities, and a recently rebuilt bike trail.
 This park, distinct from Federally managed Oxon Run Parkway, is maintained by the DC Department of Parks and Recreation.
+Our colleague with Friends of Oxon Run have done amazing work to beautify and activate this space.”

 We envision a cleaner future for Oxon Run Parkway, as a sanctuary for hiking, running, contemplation, and environmental education, home to well-marked trails and organized activities.